jangler/lgbtasm/README.md

 This module uses bgb / no$gmb syntax, although instruction arguments can optionally be prefixed with `$`.
 In other words, `ld a,3f` and `ld a,$3f` are both acceptable.
 Additionally, `a,` can be omitted from mnemonics—so `ld 3f` is also valid.
-Instructions, arguments, and keywords are case-insensitive.
+Instructions, arguments, keywords, and labels are case-insensitive.

 The characters in `/#;-` all begin inline comments, although instruction